 Studied anatomy in a classroom setting, in 2014.
 Failed miserably but learned a lot.
 Study independently, and often.
 I am spending the summer of 2018 soaking up my anatomy & physiology tome, for a fall plan, TBA.

 Took a sequencing workshop from Theresa Elliott.
 This is when I first started pondering a teacher-training, and was using the event to scout her studio.

 Interviewed Seane Corn, instructor and co-founder of Off the Mat, Into the World.
 I sat in on two days of her yoga teacher-training, as part of the interview.
 She invited me to take part, during the “get up and teach” section of the class.
 So, my very first experience as a yoga instructor was in front of Seane Corn.
 Wow.
 It was kind of thrilling.

 Interviewed Krishna Das, over the phone, for New Age Retailer magazine, when it was in Bellingham.
 It was a lovely interview.
-He’s just as joyful as you think he is.
+He is just as joyful as you think he is.

 1998 to Now

 I have taken countless classes, all over the West Coast — Vinyasa, Iyengar, Restorative, Yin.
 In gyms, in studios, living rooms, and one barn.
 I miss the barn.
-I have practiced at bus stops, in cubicles, meeting rooms, hotel rooms, a breakroom at a daily newspaper, and on my front porch.
+I have practiced at bus stops, in cubicles, meeting rooms, hotel rooms, a breakroom at a daily newspaper, beaches, parties, and on my front porch.